Research Ethics with Human Participants

 Child Policies: None

-Monitoring Data: The policy administrator(s) will provide Senate with a compliance report each fall semester for the preceding FA, SP, SU semesters on the responsibilities stated in section 1.1. of the attached policy and procedures.
+Monitoring Data: The policy administrator(s) will provide Senate with a compliance report each fall semester for the preceding FA, SP, SU semesters on the responsibilities stated in section 1.1. of the Terms of Reference.

 For more specific ethical guidelines and principles, please read the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.